fzi-forschungszentrum-informatik/BEMCom/docs/source/04_contributing.md

 # Contributing

 Contributions are welcome, especially extensions to the documentation and new services.
-Please follow the guide provided below to ensure that your work will fit into this repo.
+Please follow the guide provided below to ensure that your work will fit into the BEMCom repository.
 Please feel free to open up an issue to discuss your ideas before starting to work on something.